 I had so much to post about last week and then I just didn’t.
 Instead I took some time to focus on the the family time and holidays and really just enjoy the peace of the season.
 Here is our Christmas recap with a mini Santa Plate tutorial!

 I spent the morning of Christmas Eve making this Santa Plate.
-We have always just used a lame plate and cup that I had.
-I picked up this white plate and cup as well as some enamel paint and got to work.
+We have always just used a lame plate and cup that I had found at the thrift store.
+I picked up this white plate and cup at the dollar tree as well as some enamel paint and got to work.

 First we did each of the kids hand prints using the enamel paints.
 Once they air dried for 1 hour I popped them into the oven.
 Put them in as soon as you start the preheat then heat the oven up to 350 degrees and bake a total (including preheat time) of 30 minutes.
 Remove from oven and let cool.
-Once cooled, use your Silhouette machine and cut out designs to decorated with.
-I chose a font and used the arc tool to round the font then I found some designs in the Silhouette store and purchased those.
-Make sure that you purchase vinyl that can be hand washed, I bought outdoor vinyl and it works great!
+Once cooled, use your Cricut machine and cut out a design of your choosing.
+I redesigned the one above using Cricut Design Space and you can get the free project here.
+Make sure to use a permanent vinyl and as a reminder these are hand wash only items.

 Christmas morning we had a full house and the kids were ready to rip into the gifts.
 It always appears like they have a TON to open but in all honesty, I wrap even the tiniest 1.00 gifts to make it last longer.
 Before we started we did the mandatory picture of Christmas in front of the tree.